asherccohen/notepad-repo/ear-tactics-lore.md

 ### This PRD establishes an atmospheric, flexible, and deeply narrative-driven experience that combines grand-scale lore with tactical gameplay, where every choice in command and story shapes the fate of scattered humanity.

+A few standout elements that really work well:

+**The command-line interface as narrative device** - Using terminal logs and battlefield chatter to reflect cultural drift is genius.
+It makes the interface feel diegetic rather than just functional.

+**Faction diversity with clear motivations** - Each group represents a different philosophical response to isolation and survival.
+The Somnolents' logic-driven stasis versus the Freegrowers' tribal devolution creates natural tension.

+**Choices that reshape the world-state** - Having decisions in early chapters fundamentally alter later scenarios gives real weight to player agency and encourages multiple playthroughs.

+Some questions that might help refine the design:

+- How does the command-line interface handle the complexity of simultaneous multi-front battles?
+Will there be shortcuts or macro commands for managing multiple theaters?

+- The "History Recovered" moment sounds pivotal - are you envisioning this as a puzzle-solving sequence, or more of a narrative choice point about what to do with dangerous knowledge?

+- For the posthuman evolution mechanics, how granular do unit transformations get?
+Can individual soldiers evolve mid-campaign based on exposure to different faction technologies?

+The thematic coherence between the existential sci-fi concepts and the tactical gameplay mechanics is really well thought out.
+This feels like it could deliver both the cerebral satisfaction of classic sci-fi and the strategic depth that tactics game fans expect.